Haskell-Things/HSlice/README.md

-# whack
+# Slicer

 a slicer and G-code generator for RepRap firmwares, in Haskell

 ### to compile
-Run `ghc slicer` from the directory that contains `slicer.hs`.
+Run `make` from the root directory of this repository.

 ### to run
 Run `./slicer filename` with options: